aureateAnatidae/summertime/README.md

 The script will read the values straight from the Google Sheets API and sum them for each member.

-Optionally, it writes to the sheet like this, if you provide a cell range:
+Optionally, it writes the sums for each column to the sheet like this, if you provide a cell range:
 |Member1|10:00:00|
 |---|---|
 |Member2|20:00:00|